The "Solid Wood" Test

 - Lastly, if the company’s representative cannot give you an answer, simply thank them and move on to the next location – a dealer should always know what goes into his products and should not be afraid to talk about it.

 Having built antique reproduction furniture for over a quarter century, we can attest that solid wood makes all the difference in our own furniture.
-Handpicking real hardwoods and knowing proper joinery techniques is the best way to ensure longevity and durability.
+Handpicking real hardwoods, like the Chippendale Pie Crust Table, and knowing proper joinery techniques is the best way to ensure longevity and durability.

 For more information about how Laurel Crown crafts our own furniture check out this blog post on "What makes Laurel Crown's craftsmanship different".